JoshOrndorff/recipes/src/storage/string.md

 ## String Storage (as Bytemap) <a name = "string" ></a>

-Substrate doesn't directly support Strings.
 Runtime storage is for storing the state of the business logic for which the runtime operates.
 If arbitrary storage must be stored in the runtime, it is better to create a bytearray(`Vec<u8>`).
-> the better approach is to store a hash to a service like IPFS to then use to fetch data for the UI
+With that said, Substrate doesn't directly support `String`.
+To achieve the same functionality, it is better to store a hash to a service like IPFS to then use the hash to fetch data for the UI (*recipe coming soon!*).

 Here's a workaround to store a string in the runtime using JavaScript to convert the string to hex and back.
+You probably shouldn't do this...

 ```rust
 use srml_support::{StorageValue, dispatch::Result};